 In terms of built quality, features, and pricing, they have an edge.
 However, if they improve the aesthetics, they have the potential to become the market leader.

-Dishwasher Use And Maintenance Tips: Dishwasher Buying Guide
+Dishwasher Use And Maintenance Tips

 In India, we have a wrong perception that dishwashers can not clean dishes properly.
-Do you know that dishwasher care is considered an essential appliance in developed countries like The USA, and the UK?
+Do you know that a dishwasher is considered an essential appliance in developed countries like The USA, and the UK?

 In the USA, you won’t find a single home without a dishwasher.
 So if our perception is correct, then do you believe that they live with dirty utensils?